scloud19/SECipedia/modsecurity/modsecurity_configuration.md

               # Attaching MS to every transaction
               !
 SecRuleEngine DetectionOnly

-Important Configs that must be set
+Configs
   Info given in this format
     Ex: Directive name
           Directive Value
           # Comment

+Request
+  Consist of
+    Headers
+      Always present
+    Body
+      Optional

+  # Allow MS to access request body
+  # This will also buffer the req body in RAM
+    # In most cases
+  !!
+SecRequestBodyAccess On

+  Directives that control how buffering is done
+    Directives that control request limits
+      These determine the max req body size that will be accepted for buffering !!SecRequestNoFilesLimit 131072
+        # If uploads are supported, this is the largest file
+        # size that you will accept
+        # Uploads generally dont use RAM
+          # No opportunity for DoS, so its safe to allow
+          # larger uploads
+      !!SecRequestBodyLimit 1310720
+        # Max size of the request (for non-file uploads)
+        # Make this as small as possible
+        # Research this number for use case

-  Request Buffer Size Configs
+Request/Resp Buffer Size Configs
   # Should be corresponding configs for response
     (Replace Request with Response)
     Double check in docs
-    SecRequestLimit
-    SecRequestNoFilesLimit
-    SecRequestBodyLimit
-    SecRequestBodyLimitAction
+  !!SecRequestLimit

+  !!SecRequestBodyLimitAction
     ProcessPartial
       # Stop accepting resp. body data, but it will NOT block